Bay Bridge Pinball Ruleset v3.0

 2.1.
-Teams consist of Active Rosters of unlimited players, with 4 to 8 competing on any given night on a Gameday Roster.
+Teams consist of Active Rosters of unlimited players, with 4 or more competing on any given night on a Gameday Roster.
 Each player can only be on the Active Roster of one team, and may only play on Gameday Rosters for that team.

 2.2.
 Gameday Rosters may have:

 2.3.
-Once a player is on a team, the commissioner will record that player’s IFPA ranking, to use for the rest of the season.
+Once a player is on a team, the commissioner will record that player’s matchplay rating, to use for the rest of the season.